0xevm1/HSL/README.md

+tl;dr It does 24 API calls instead of 360, and fills in the other colors by incrementing the H in HSL by 1, until one of the checkpoint colors from the API response are reached.
+You can tell the checkpoints in the UI because those entries have more information about the colors, in different formats.

 # HSL Color Spectrum Grid

 A Vue 3 application that visualizes a spectrum of colors based on user-selected Saturation and Lightness values, using TheColorApi for color names at specific points and client-side generation for intermediary colors.

 ## Features